Conservation and water reuse are critical ways North Texas Municipal Water District (NTMWD) manages a finite supply of water.

 Since water projects require significant investment to build and take many years to gain approvals and construct, conservation helps stretch existing supplies for the communities that we serve.
 When you use water wisely, it allows us to delay costly water projects needed to meet regional water demands.
 And, it can help you manage your monthly water bill.
 When we all use water wisely and efficiently, we all win.

 Our water conservation and water resource/emergency management plan outlines strategies we use to conserve and protect our water supply.
 Please check with your city water department or water supplier for any additional guidelines in place for your community.
-View plans below:
+View current plans (2019) below:

 WATER RESOURCE RECOVERY & REUSE